Changan Nevo Q05: Second generation (2025)

-In August 2025, the second generation of Q05 based on Changan Auto's new dedicated electric vehicle platform, was revealed in China's Ministry of Industry and Information Technology product announcement.
-The model is equipped with a 120 kW electric motor and features a lithium iron phosphate (LFP) battery supplied by CATL-powered battery.
+In August 2025, the second generation of the Q05, based on Changan Auto's new dedicated electric vehicle platform, was revealed in China's Ministry of Industry and Information Technology product announcement.
+Unlike the first generation, it is sold exclusively as a battery electric vehicle, with no combustion or plug-in hybrid option.
+The model is equipped with a 120 kW (190 N.m) electric motor and a lithium iron phosphate (LFP) battery supplied by CATL.
+The official launch took place at Auto Guangzhou 2025, using the Nevo brand's Digital Smart Wing 2.0 design language.